The global lithium-ion battery recycling market size is expected to advance at a CAGR of 20.45% during 2022–2030, to reach $21,184 million by 2030.

-The lithium-ion battery recycling market is categorized into lithium–cobalt (LCO), lithium–ferro phosphate (LFP), lithium–nickel–cobalt–aluminum oxide (NCA), lithium–nickel–manganese–cobalt oxide (NMC), and lithium-ion–manganese oxide (LMO), based on battery type.
-Among these, the LCO category accounted for the largest market share in 2020.
-During the forecast period, the category is expected to continue to dominate the market due to the high energy density of LCO batteries, which makes them appropriate for portable electronic devices such as laptops, mobile phones, and tablets.
+The lithium-ion battery recycling market is categorized into lithium–cobalt oxide (LCO), lithium–ferro phosphate (LFP), lithium–nickel–cobalt–aluminum oxide (NCA), lithium–nickel–manganese–cobalt oxide (NMC), and lithium–manganese oxide (LMO), based on battery type.
+Out of these, the LCO category held the largest market share in 2022, and it is expected to continue to dominate the market in the next few years.
+This will be due to the high energy density of LCO batteries, which makes them appropriate for portable electronic devices, such as laptops, mobile phones, and tablets.

 The growing concerns over the limited availability of lithium for future applications are increasing the awareness regarding the recycling of lithium-ion batteries, particularly in APAC countries, where the automotive and electrical & electronics sectors are witnessing rapid growth.
 The growing investments in the electrical & electronics sector, particularly in developing countries, such as China, Brazil, and India, are expected to generate a huge demand for recycled Li-ion batteries.

 Moreover, China will be the largest country recycling Li-ion batteries in 2025, followed by South Korea.
 Almost 20 companies in China and six in South Korea are recycling trash batteries.